JLU-BWL-XII/LaTeX_Template_Thesen/README.md

 ### Additional Information
 We are using the package _glossaries_ to make the creation of abbreviations simpler.
 Be aware that you have to run makeglossarieslite to update the glossarie.

+### Citation
+In text cite use the command `\textcite{bibtexcode}`.
+And with brackets you should use `\parencite{bibtexcode}`.

+### Issues
+One person reported compiling the document with the word counter active created issues.
+In this version everything works, but you always can just comment out the wordcount.

 ### Contact persons
 Managed by: Dr. Pascal Heßler [Pascal.Hessler@kit.edu](mailto:Pascal.Hessler@kit.edu).